Set up AVRStudio to use AVR-GCC compiler

 And… that’s it.
 You are set.
 Now open AVR Studio and select menu->Project Wizard->New project.

-Press finish to start with you project.
+Press finish to start with your project.

 Write a program in you code window, for instance:

-So then save and Press Build Active Configuration.
+So, then save and Press Build Active Configuration.

 Debugging can be done in same way as it is done with AVR assembler.